PramodhAyyappan/serverless-repo-git-backup/README.md

 # Serverless

-This is a template for Serverless backup of all repositories in our Organization to AWS Code Commit - Below is a brief explanation of what we have generated for you:
+This is a template for Serverless backup of all repositories from Organization/User to AWS Code Commit - Below is a brief explanation of what I have generated for you:

 ```bash
 .